Related Practice Areas

 - Traumatic brain injury

 - Immediate death or death that occurs later due to a job-related injury or illness

 - Knee injuries

 Dealing with these extreme injuries is difficult enough but knowing that your injury should never have happened makes things even more challenging.
 Some of the most common causes include employers who ignore safety warnings and those who fail to provide construction workers with the protective equipment they need to remain safe on the job.
 This includes such things as eye and ear protection, hard hats, steel-toed boots, headphones, and insulated gloves.
 You may be eligible to file a personal injury lawsuit in addition to a workers’ compensation claim if you feel that your employer was especially negligent or reckless regarding your safety.

 Workers’ comp for construction can be complex.
 We encourage you to contact Terry Katz & Associates no matter where you are at in the process of attempting to obtain workers’ compensation benefits.
-Our work accident lawyers have years of experience helping people just like you fight for and obtain the benefits and fair treatment that they deserve.
-Our Long Island office is conveniently located at Uniondale, New York, and you may reach us at 888-488-7459 to request a free and confidential review of your work injury case.
+Our construction accident lawyers have years of experience helping people just like you fight for and obtain the benefits and fair treatment that they deserve.
+Our personal injury office is conveniently located at Uniondale, New York, and you may reach us at 888-488-7459 to request a free and confidential review of your work injury case.